UTAH FAFSA HELP

 Before submitting your FAFSA

-Students can edit their FAFSA by logging into studentaid.gov, finding My Activity, and selecting their 2025-26 FAFSA.
+Students can edit their FAFSA by logging into studentaid.gov, finding My Activity, and selecting the correct FAFSA that is in progress.

 After submitting your FAFSA